ozgurural/seedlabs-2/seedlabs/Exam3-Packet-Sniffing-and-Spoofing-Lab.md

 Question 2: Sniffing packets is a high-privilege operation, because it involves privacy and security-related issues.
 If ordinary users can also sniff data packets, then he can steal other people's privacy, even steal account passwords and so on.
 Run the program without root privileges.
 The first step of monitoring the network card fails when there is no permission.

 Question 3: Using the promiscuous mode can monitor the data packets of other machines in the same network segment, but not when it is turned off.
-As shown below, enable the promiscuous mode on the terminal through the sudo ifconfig enp0s3 promisc command line, and listen to the data packets of ping baidu.com from another machine (10.0.2.4) in this network segment, but it cannot be sniffed after it is turned off.
+As shown below, enable the promiscuous mode on the terminal through the sudo ifconfig enp0s3 promisc command line, and listen to the data packets of ping a website from another machine (10.0.2.4) in this network segment, but it cannot be sniffed after it is turned off.

 ![image](https://user-images.githubusercontent.com/4716254/206076432-366b680a-135a-4cee-8ece-a9c5bdfaaa10.png)

 ##### Task 2.1B: Writing Filters